-On 19 March 1999 the High Court gave the go-ahead for a controversial dual-carriageway to be built through the Glen of the Downs in County Wicklow.
+The High Court gives the go-ahead for a dual-carriageway to be built through the Glen of the Downs in Wicklow.

-Carole Coleman reports from the Four Courts on 19 March 1999.
-The eco warriors are claiming victory and say they will not be leaving the Glen of the Downs.
-Flor McCarthy reports from Wicklow, where there is a sense of disappointment in the camp.
-Local businesswoman Georgina Byrne welcomes the ruling, saying that the road is needed.
-She says that the majority of the protestors are from different countries and it is no concern of theirs.
+Local businesswoman Georgina Byrne welcomes the ruling, saying that the road is needed and that the majority of the protestors are from different countries and it is no concern of theirs.

 Carole Coleman outside the Four Courts, Dublin